 Summer is the season for home improvement.
 No matter how intense the job, it’s important that your contractor is someone you can trust.
-With access to your home, they are given great responsibility.
+With access to your home, they have great responsibility.
 Even if you are working with a trusted contractor, they may sub-contract some of the work and mistakenly invite untrustworthy employees into your home.
 Follow these tips for both selecting a trustworthy contractor and ensuring your home stays secure while contractors and employees have access to it.

 - Look for a crime bonded contractor